 - June 16, 2017

 I met an eight-year old on her first day of school.
-Mehraj Fatima was the first girl to be enrolled in the all-boys school.
+Rafia was the first girl to be enrolled in the all-boys school.
 Looking pale and apprehensive, she took hesitant little steps to her classroom.
 As her teacher, I worried if she would be able to cope.